Thebluemax/elevator-emulator/README.md

 ## Overview

-This is a simple Building Elevator Usage Emulator.
+This is a simple Building Elevators Usage Emulator.
-Can be configurate elevators, number of floors end sequencies of use.
+Can be configured the number of elevators, number of floors end sequencies of use.
 The application return a report of the usage of each elevator each minute.

 ## Built With